netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 findings with someone else on your team.

 If you don't already have a Netdata Cloud account, go [sign in](https://app.netdata.cloud) and get started for free.
-Read the [get started with Cloud guide](https://learn.netdata.cloud/docs/cloud/get-started) for a walkthrough of node claiming and other fundamentals.
+Read the [get started with Cloud guide](https://learn.netdata.cloud/docs/cloud/get-started) for a walkthrough of connecting nodes to and other fundamentals.

 Once you've added one or more nodes to a Space in Netdata Cloud, you can see aggregated eBPF metrics in the [Overview dashboard](/docs/visualize/overview-infrastructure.md) under the same **Applications** or **eBPF** sections that you